Gnostic Psychology – Part 3 (Self-Observation and the Three Brains)

 The Work upon Oneself: Knowing Our Mechanics

 As we have said, the purpose of Gnosis and Gnostic Psychology is to transform ourselves.
 To do this, we must first recognize what we are, then we can begin to change.
-If I want to work on a car, but I do not look at it or understand what I am working with, then the changes I want to make could either be impossible (because the structure I want to change does not exist in the way I expect it to) or I will make changes that will have undesirable effects (because the change affects the vehicle in a different way then what I wished for).
+If we want to work on a machine (such as a car), but we do not look at it or understand what we are working with, then the changes we want to make could either be impossible (because the structure we want to change does not exist in the way we expect it to) or we will make changes that will have undesirable effects (because the change affects the vehicle in a different way then what we wished for).
 Therefore we cannot assume anything about ourselves.

 Instead, we must begin by observing ourselves (as we have already said) without any kind of prejudices – simply observing and gathering information.
 In this way we can discover what we truly are and how we really work.

-Self-observation requires that we look inside to see what we are thinking, feeling, or sensing, etc., in a given moment.
+Self-observation requires that we look inside (our interior world) to see what we are thinking, feeling, or sensing, etc., in a given moment.
 Because of our current mentality, this can be difficult at first for 2 reasons:

 1. we are taught that we ARE our thoughts, feelings, sensations, etc. (vs. I have a thought, etc.)